Mohammed-Abed-Alkareem/Android-Lab/README.md

 # Android Development Lab Experiments

-Welcome to the Android Development Lab Experiments repository!
-This repository contains a series of experiments designed to cover various aspects of Android app development.
-Each experiment is intended to help you understand core Android concepts and practices.
+This repository contains experiments from the **Birzeit University course ENCS5150: Advanced Computer Systems Engineering Laboratory**.
+The experiments are designed to explore key aspects of Android app development, offering practical experience with essential concepts and techniques.

 ## Table of Contents